Share this post on:

 Traits

-Eights are self-confident, strong, assertive, protective, resourceful, straight-talking, and decisive but can also be ego-centric and domineering.
+Eights are self-confident, strong, assertive, protective, resourceful, straight-talking, and decisive, but can also be selfish and unjust.

 They don’t want to be controlled or allow others to have power over them, whether psychological, sexual, social, or financial.